Over 50% of the World’s Population is Under 30 – Social Media on the Rise

-According to this data it’s predicted that Generation Y will outnumber Baby Boomers in July, 2010 (based on Census Bureau Projections).
+According to this data, it’s predicted that Generation Y will outnumber Baby Boomers in July 2010 (based on Census Bureau Projections).
 There is much debate on which years define each generation, but even running the numbers numerous ways shows that Generation Y will outnumber Boomers.
-If you define Generation Y or Millennials as being born between 1980-2000 (10-30 year olds in 2010) the population equals 82,576,000.
-The way the Census bureau breaks out data in 5 year increments this window keeps the data “whole.”
-For Baby Boomers if you run the numbers to how the census bureau defines a Boomer as the years 1946-64 (ironically people aged 46-64 in 2010) the population equals 79,590,000.
+If you define Generation Y or Millennials as being born between 1980-2000 (10 to 30-year-olds in 2010) the population equals 82,576,000.
+The way the Census Bureau breaks out data in 5-year increments this window keeps the data “whole.”
+For Baby Boomers, if you run the numbers to how the census bureau defines a Boomer as the years 1946-64 (ironically, people aged 46-64 in 2010) the population equals 79,590,000.
 If you define boomers like William Strauss and Neil Howe as being born from 1943-1960 (50-67 years of age in 2010) the population equals 69,522,000 and that is giving the boomers two extra years (50-69 years of age in 2010).

 How Do I Live to 100? – Be Social

 - Facebook’s main competition may come from China

 - Physical paper newspapers will be done by 2014